hai-vr/documentation/docs/hvr/core/avatarlike.md

 ![Unity_TMrQnc9AqE.png](img/Unity_TMrQnc9AqE.png)

-If you add an Avatarlike component on its own in the scene, that Avatarlike will be treated as an **inanimate NPC**.
+When you add an Avatarlike component on its own in the scene, that Avatarlike will be treated as an **inanimate NPC**.

 - If you want to load an avatar present in the scene, set the **Provided Instance** to an avatar present in the scene.
 - Otherwise, specify an *HVR AssetBundleLoader* component, which will load a built avatar.